POPS-UQ/POPS-UQ.github.io/docs/index.md

 # POPS: Misspecification-aware regression
+POPS is an efficient and rigorously grounded UQ method for misspecified (imperfect) surrogate models.
+While a general approach, POPS is primarily designed for the setting where
+- ground truth is near-deterministic (weak aleatoric), e.g. computational surrogates (MLIPs, O/PDE integrators)
+- beyond error estimation, uncertainty must be propagated through posteriors on model parameters
-POPS is an efficient method to capture the parameter uncertainties of misspecified (i.e. imperfect) models.
-It is primarily designed for near-deterministic training data (i.e. weak aleatoric noise), of broad interest for computational surrogate models.
-Any scheme minimizing the expected loss, including Bayesian approaches, provably ignores misspecification, as illustrated below in the comparison to Bayesian ridge regression.
+- we desire tight coverage bounds to assess worst-case parameter values Any scheme minimizing the expected loss, including Bayesian approaches, provably ignores misspecification.
+Conformal methods can provide calibrated error estimates but cannot readily propagate that error through complex workflows.
+POPS provides an efficient scheme which gives naturally calibrated errors through parameter posteriors, ideally suited for propagation.

 This website details the underlying theory; see [quick start](#quick-start) for details on the Python and Julia implementations.

 [How POPS works](overview.md) ·
 [Algorithm](method/hypercube.md) ·